The key IDPF standard is EPUB®, the current version is EPUB 3.0.1.

 EPUB is the distribution and interchange format standard for digital publications and documents based on Web Standards.
 EPUB defines a means of representing, packaging and encoding structured and semantically enhanced Web content — including XHTML, CSS, SVG, images, and other resources — for distribution in a single-file format.
 EPUB allows publishers to produce and send a single digital publication file through distribution and offers consumers interoperability between software/hardware for unencrypted reflowable digital books and other publications.

 The community and news site for the EPUB ecosystem is http://epubzone.org.

 EPUB 2 was initially standardized in 2007 as a successor format to the Open eBook Publication Structure or "OEB", which was originally developed in 1999.
 A maintenance release, EPUB 2.0.1, approved in 2010, was the final release in the EPUB 2 branch.

-In October, 2011, EPUB 3 superseded EPUB 2 as the current version when EPUB 3.0 was approved as a final Recommended Specification.
-A maintenance release, EPUB 3.0.1, became a Proposed Specification in March, 2014.
+In October, 2011, EPUB 3 superseded EPUB 2 when EPUB 3.0 was approved as a final Recommended Specification.
+A maintenance release, EPUB 3.0.1, was approved as a Final Recommended specification and became the current versino of EPUB in June, 2014.